svw5523/Valuing-American-Option-by-CRR-Approach/README.md

 ### Python code to reproduce the Cox, Russ, and Rubinstein Binomial Model

-Inspired by the Cox, Russ, and Rubinstein (1979) binomial Model (CRR Model), this python notebook builds a simple and generalized pricing framework for the American call/put option by working in backwardation.
+Inspired by the Cox, Russ, and Rubinstein (1979) binomial Model (CRR Binomial Model), this python notebook builds a simple and generalized pricing framework for the American call/put option by working in backwardation.

 Generate the underlying stock price paths by binomial lattice implementation.